Kofi-B-Nimo/-Premier-League-23-24-Full-Season-Analysis/NOTES.md

 - further trim off any repetitive information or non-essential information
 - differentiate tables between individual stats and team stats ( the basis on how the joins will be executed)

+HEY!!👋🏿 IM BACK, and im happy to say I finished what I set out to accomplish in step 4!